NellyCN/madebyjane-store/README.md

 This is currently a personal project in active development.
 The codebase is evolving rapidly as we build out the core features.

 ## 📄 License
-This project is proprietary and developed for MadeByJane business.

-This project is owned by Nelly Cumpa. and developed for MadeByJane business.
+This project is being developed by Nelly Cumpa and is being developed for MadeByJane business.

 <div align="center">